abhip64/abhip64.github.io/about.md

 ---

 Hey there!
 I am Abhijith.
 I am an aspiring Aerospace Engineer with great keenness to develop robotic systems.
 I have varied interests and I often find myself putting hands in a multitude of topics such as theoretical physics, psychology, robotics, digital music design etc.
  I started this blog with the main purpose of serving as a central node for assimilating my thoughts and ideas on the topics that I find interesting.
 I do have a strong belief that the key to satisfaction of learning would be when we critically analyse and question what we learn, along with documenting our actions and thought processes.
-I am starting this journey for personal satisfaction and would be more than happy if it would be of use to someone else.
+So you can say that the major objective of this blog would be to convert the endless amount of data that we are bombarded with everyday into information.
+This is more of a journey for personal satisfaction but I would be more than happy if it would be of use to someone else.

 # Contact
 For any queries or discussion you can contact me at my email id.